-Often staff or attendees at your meeting can spend time scribbling notes, trying to take down as much information as possible.
-In such cases, they often miss important points.
+Think how often you spend time scribbling notes or trying to take down as much information as you listen while you miss some key points.
 If instead, you record the meeting discussion and get your audio file to text transcribed, you can furnish everyone with a record of the information and decisions made.
 At the same time this step ensures everyone can pay full attention to the conversation and not lose train of thought or miss any key points.

 When writing a dissertation or doing research, for example, it might get quite difficult to track the information down from an audio file, especially if you have to listen to hours and hours of recordings to find a pertinent comment.
 With lots of audio recordings getting your audio file transcribed will help you search the document for required keywords.
 You can then also and copy and paste selections from the transcript right into another document.

 So, what are the options available to convert an audio file to text?

 There are 3 options you can consider to achieve this.
 We list each option with our thoughts and a quick “pro and con” to perhaps help you evaluate which method you want might like to choose.

 OPTION #1: TRY TRANSCRIPTION SOFTWARE

 In this case, you need your own computer/ mobile/ technical listening equipment and possibly additional equipment such as foot pedals to hear the audio and type out the transcript.
 The software must be capable of playing back/ repeating audio comments as you will have to listen over (and sometimes multiple times) audio speech which might not be clear (due to background noise, over speaking, faintness, etc).
 There are some good choices out there, depending on what you need and are willing to spend.